theckhd/ALIA/README.md

 - An NPC display which changes based on phase
   - Phase 1: Hidden (no NPCs to track)
-  - Phase 2: Shows number of Birds & number of Downfalls cast by current bird
+  - Phase 2: Shows number of Birds (B) & number of Downfalls (D) cast by current bird
   - Phase 3: Displays the status of each NPC as a color-coded letter
     - Also displays warning text for "Podded" and "Doomed" (pod incoming) NPCs.
     - Color codes are: